andreas-legath/teched2025-XP266/exercises/ex3/README.md

 # Develop your pro-code application

-In this exercise, we will create create a new development project in SAP Build based on the Git Repository created in [Exercise 0](../ex0#exercicse-01---create-a-copy-of-this-repository).
-We will add small code change relase the changes to our Git Repository.
+In this exercise, we will create a new development project in SAP Build based on the Git Repository created in [Exercise 0](../ex0#exercicse-01---create-a-copy-of-this-repository).
+We will add small code change release the changes to our Git Repository.

 ## Exercise 3.0 - Create a new Development Project in SAP Build

-1. In SAP BTP cockpit, navigate to your developlment btp subaccount named `XP266_DEV`.
+1. In SAP BTP cockpit, navigate to your development SAP BTP subaccount named `XP266_DEV`.
 2. Go to **Services** > **Instances and Subscription** and open **SAP Build Code** in the Subscriptions area.
        <br>![](../ex3/images/btp_buildcode.png)
 3. The SAP Build Lobby will open.
-To establish a new devlopment project, click on **Create** > **Clone from Git**.
+To establish a new development project, click on **Create** > **Clone from Git**.
         <br>![](../ex3/images/buildcode_lobby.png)
 4. In Create project popup, choose **SAP Fiori Application** and confirm with **Next**.
         <br>![](../ex3/images/buildcode_createproject_type.png)
-5. Since this project is based on the Git repository copied in [Exercise 0](../ex0#exercicse-01---create-a-copy-of-this-repository), provide the corresponding repostitory URL, which can be retrieved from Git.
+5. Since this project is based on the Git repository copied in [Exercise 0](../ex0#exercicse-01---create-a-copy-of-this-repository), provide the corresponding repository URL, which can be retrieved from Git.
         <br>![](../ex3/images/git_copyurl.png)
 6. Enter a name e.g. **Teched-Development-Project** and optionally a description.
 7. Confirm with **Review** and **Create**.
         <br>![](../ex3/images/buildcode_createproject_name.png)
-8. The **Business Applicaiton Studio** will open in a new browser tab, preapring your development enviromnent.
+8. The **Business Applicaiton Studio** will open in a new browser tab, preparing your development environment.

 ## Exercise 3.1 - Add addtional sample data to your Application and push your changes to GitHub